kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 Note that the Workload cannot be owned by the Pod.
 Otherwise any cascade deletion of the Pod would delete the Workload object, even before the Pod terminates (if it has a grace period).
-This means that we need to manually delete the Workload object once we have determined that all pods have finished.
+This means that the controller needs to manually delete the Workload object once it has the Finished condition (after we have determined that all pods have finished).

+<<[UNRESOLVED TTL after finished]>>
+A possible extension here is to add a TTL, but we will get user feedback first.
+<<[/UNRESOLVED]>>

 #### Single Pods